 A part of me is embarrassed at how excited I get when a movie I’ve been waiting for finally hits the big screen.
 But if box office revenues are any indicator, I’m not the only one.
 There’s something that stirs in us when we watch a bigger-than-life story unfold.
-For 90 minutes, we feel we’re a part of it, a part of something more, even that we are something more.
+For a couple of hours, we feel we’re a part of it, a part of something more, even that we are something more.

 And this tells us something about what we were created for.

-God was not bored and looking for entertainment when He made the world–He wasn’t lonely, wasn’t unfulfilled, wasn’t looking for someone to worship Him.
-He had everything He needed and wanted for nothing.
+God was not bored and looking for entertainment when He made the world–He wasn’t lonely, unfulfilled, or in need of someone to serve Him.
+He had everything He needed, and He wanted for nothing.

 So why did He make . . . well, us?

 At the start of all things, God made the first human’s body from dust on the ground (Genesis 2:7).
-Like an artist working with clay, He worked purposefully.
+Like an artist molding clay, He worked with care and attention.
 This was the creature He’d decided would be made “in His image” (Genesis 1:27), and He had something special in mind.

 Then He did something absolutely unexpected: